What do they look like?

 Setting out territory

-Although they will share burrows, wombats are possessive about their particular feeding grounds.
+Although wombats will share burrows, they are possessive about their particular feeding grounds.
 They mark out these areas by leaving scent trails and droppings around the boundaries.
 If an intruding wombat moves in on their territory, it will be discouraged through a series of snorts, screeches and even a chase.

 As a result, the wombat population of an area is dependent on the number of available feeding grounds.
 A young wombat can sometimes take the place of an adult that has died, but often it will be forced to move to another area to find its own feeding ground.